 Regulation changes in motorsport are often prompted by a desire to increase competition and reduce costs; so it is with the new LMH formula.
 On the competition side, all cars will be performance-balanced to keep the competition tight, with officials adjusting energy usage and vehicle weight to target a Le Mans lap time of 3m 30sec – about 10sec slower than the old LMP1 Hybrids – with a top speed of around 205mph.

 In future seasons, that balancing process will include entrants in another new class, LMDh, which will also headline IMSA sportscar racing in the USA.
-The current plan is that LMDh cars will be able to compete in both the Le Mans 24 Hours (delayed until August this year from its traditional slot in June) and the Rolex 24 at Daytona, the blue riband race in the American calendar.
+The current plan is that both Hypercar and LMDh cars will be able to compete in both the Le Mans 24 Hours (delayed until August this year from its traditional slot in June) and the Rolex 24 at Daytona, the blue riband race in the American calendar.

 As for the cost of entry, unlike the LMP1 and LMDh racers, Hypercars may be based on production models – in Toyota’s case, on the upcoming GR Super Sport.
 This enables car makers to recoup some of the development costs of a new racing machine, and customers to sample racing technology for themselves.

 COVID-19 has made all forms of motorsport look carefully at the cost of participation and the WEC is no exception.
 The 2021 calendar has been reduced to six races.
 Only sea freight will be used for events outside of Europe and there is a restriction on the number of operational staff members for Hypercar teams.
 It’s expected that the budget required to run two cars throughout a WEC season will be almost 80% lower than it was for a similar LMP1 Hybrid programme.